cshelton/commonunion/README.md

 ```
 does the same, but where `othertype` is also a variadic template.

 If you need to use the CRTP, things are more difficult.
 In the current version, you cannot reference the type itself.
-Instead, you should use `myunion_cu_impl` for the example above, and in general you should use the name of the type with `_cu_impl` tacked on on the end.
+Instead, you should use `cu_impl` (which is, in the local namespace in which the macro is invoked, the name of the class).

 Implementation
 --------------